 Prescribing is regulated at the federal level by the Therapeutic Goods Administration (TGA), which classifies medications by schedule and restricts how each one can be prescribed.
 Schedule 2 and 3 medications are available over-the-counter or with pharmacist oversight; Schedule 4 medications require a doctor's prescription but can be prescribed via telehealth; Schedule 8 controlled substances have strict prescribing rules that generally require in-person assessment, and InstantMed blocks first-contact requests for any Schedule 8 medication at intake.
 The Pharmaceutical Benefits Scheme (PBS) then governs how those medications are subsidised - private telehealth prescriptions are valid under PBS, meaning you still pay the same co-payment at the pharmacy as you would with a paper script from your local GP.

-Clinical protocols follow RACGP (Royal Australian College of General Practitioners) guidance.
-InstantMed's internal triage rules, question sets, and decision support are all anchored to current RACGP standards.
+Clinical protocols are documented and reviewed against relevant Australian medical, prescribing, privacy, and telehealth requirements.
+InstantMed's internal triage rules, question sets, and decision support are versioned.
 We maintain clinical governance oversight, audit a sample of clinical decisions, and log every consultation for the full period required by each state's health records legislation.
-This isn't unique to us — it's the baseline every telehealth service in Australia has to meet, and it's the reason seeing an online doctor is a clinically serious option, not a novelty.
+This isn't unique to us - it's the baseline every telehealth service in Australia has to meet, and it's the reason seeing an online doctor is a clinically serious option, not a novelty.

 Dedicated guides for each state and territory.
-Same doctors, same turnaround — different local context.
+Same clinical review model - different local context.

 Yes.
-Every doctor reviewing requests on InstantMed holds current general registration with the Australian Health Practitioner Regulation Agency (AHPRA) and practises under RACGP-aligned clinical protocols.
-You can verify any Australian doctor on the public AHPRA register at ahpra.gov.au/Registration.
+Doctors reviewing requests on InstantMed hold current registration with the Australian Health Practitioner Regulation Agency (AHPRA) and work from documented clinical protocols.
+You can verify Australian doctors on the public AHPRA register at ahpra.gov.au/Registration.

 Yes for medical certificates - Medicare is not required.
 Prescriptions and consultations generally require a Medicare number or Individual Healthcare Identifier (IHI) for eScript compliance and to meet PBS and TGA prescribing requirements.
 If you're an Australian resident without a Medicare card, contact us and we'll walk you through the options.